Frix-x/klippain-shaketune/docs/macros/compare_belts_responses.md

   > **Note**:
   >
-  > If you are using this tool to check or adjust the tension after installing new belts, you will need to measure again after a few hours of printing, as the tension can change slightly as the belts stretch and settle to their final tension.
-Usually 24 hours should be sufficient.
+  > If you're using this tool to check or adjust the tension after installing new belts, you'll want to measure again after a few hours of printing.
+This is because the tension can change slightly as the belts stretch and settle to their final tension.
+But don't worry, a few hours of printing should be more than enough!

 ## Advanced explanation on why 1 or 2 peaks